Dalekamistoso/Segasys1-sidi-drwh0/README.md

 # Segasys1-sidi-drwh0

-Sidi Sega System 1 & Sega System 2 hardware FPGA core by DrWh0
+Sidi Sega System 1+2 / Sega Zaxxon / CongoBongo hardware FPGA core by DrWh0

 Ported from Mist core to Sidi FPGA, build the project using main modules at: